 In the evening, we ordered Fratelli Fresh for pick-up which was less than a 5-minute walk away (they don’t permit dogs to dine in unfortunately) – so we brought it back to the outdoors dining area outside our room.
 There’s also an IGA supermarket and the Walsh Bar Wine Cellar within close proximity to Fratelli Fresh.
 Sitting outside our hotel room was quite relaxing; the sun setting in-front of us, our dog having his own dinner by our side and just taking time out in a quiet part of town.
 We did bring our dog’s own bowls and treats, but the hotel did also provide a dog bowl in the room during our stay.

 The hotel is actually in a great spot – the water view, the calmness, the normalcy of being in the heart of Sydney’s city yet away from the immediate chaos of tall buildings and busy skylines.
-There’s places to walk with your dog, there’s other people with there own dogs near by and it somewhat felt like suburbia life with the Sydney Harbour Bridge in full view at every angle.
+There are plenty of places to walk your dog, surrounded by other like-minded people and their own dogs near by.
+It felt like suburbia life, with the Sydney Harbour Bridge in full view at every angle.
+There’s also the dog friendly on-leash dog park, Hickson Road Reserve, no more than a 400m walk away from the Marriott Pier One Sydney Harbour.
 I never really thought I’d bring my dog to this area, but boy, was I happy to do so.

 The next morning we woke, not to any specific noise but to the smell of breakfast being prepared in the restaurant.
 It was wafting through the hallway and into our hotel room and subliminally calling on us to wake.
 The joy of bringing our dog to breakfast, let alone overlooking the waters of Walsh Bay.
 We were seated in the outdoors area of the hotel’s Gantry Restaurant & Bar and opted for full buffet breakfast charged at AU$38pp.